Visitor Analytics

 In this section, we will take a look at the multiple ways the 80/20 rule applies to optimizing your website and making it more efficient and primed for conversions.

-• Most Used Parts of Pages: In addition to knowing your most used pages, it also pays to determine which parts of your webpages your audience uses most.
-You can use analytics and heat maps to get this information, or you can simply conduct a survey to get the information directly from your audience.
+In addition to knowing your most used pages, it also pays to determine which parts of your webpages your audience uses most.
+You can use analytics and heatmaps to get this information.
+Alternatively, you can simply conduct a survey to get the information directly from your audience.

 Ask them to rank some of the most used features and discuss their thoughts.
 This will help you discover the 20% of features that appeal to 80% of your website visitors.